CorianderPHP/CorianderPHP/readme.md

 ## Development Status

 **CorianderPHP** is under active development.
-Some features, such as WebP image optimization and sitemap creation tools, are still being built.
-Additionally, detailed documentation will be provided in the near future to assist developers with using and extending the framework.
+Some features, such as WebP image optimization and sitemap creation tools, are currently being implemented.
+Comprehensive documentation will be provided to assist developers in using and extending the framework.

-We encourage you to stay updated and check back for upcoming releases and improvements.
+Stay tuned for future releases and enhancements.

 ---

 ## Contributing

-If you wish to contribute to **CorianderPHP**, please submit pull requests or report issues via GitHub.
+We welcome contributions to **CorianderPHP**.
+If you'd like to contribute, please submit pull requests or report issues on GitHub.

 ---